Code-Institute-Submissions/globeconnections/README.md

 **Access to the website:**

-The website I created can be accessed with the following link:
+The website I created can be accessed via the following link:

 [GLOBECONNECTIONS](https://codingstudent2019.github.io/globeconnections/)